 A podcast recorded during COP25 in Madrid, December 2019 has been published on Decolonization In Action.
-It features the voices of It features the voices of Asad Rehman, Vanessa Nakate, Nicole Figueirado de Oliveira, Marta Bordons, Moñeka de Oro, Nigel Henri Robinson and Chief Dana Tyza-Tramm.
+It features the voices of Asad Rehman, Vanessa Nakate, Nicole Figueirado de Oliveira, Marta Bordons, Moñeka de Oro, Nigel Henri Robinson and Chief Dana Tyza-Tramm.
 They all have important things to say.
-More details,… Continue reading ‘Whose Solutions’ COP25, Decolonization In Action.
+More details, images and texts are here.… Continue reading ‘Whose Solutions’ COP25, Decolonization In Action.

 This year Extinction Rebellion became an unmissable phenomenon, since the ‘April uprising’ in the UK, during which they occupied several central London locations for up to 3 weeks, employing strategies of mass arrests (and keen marketing on the streets and via social media).
 Founded as an offshoot of social justice organisation Rising Up!, XR are… Continue reading (In and out of) XR